francescoruggieri/francescoruggieri.github.io/_pages/about.md

 ---

-I am a fifth-year Ph.D.
-Candidate in the Kenneth C. Griffin Department of Economics at the University of Chicago.
+I am a Ph.D. candidate in the Kenneth C. Griffin Department of Economics at the University of Chicago.

-My primary research interests are Public Economics and Applied Microeconometrics.
-My secondary research interests are Labor Economics and Urban Economics.
+My research focuses on topics in public and urban economics, and specifically household valuation of local public goods, efficient property taxation in a system of overlapping jurisdictions, and spatial mobility responses to local tax changes.
+I am also interested in developing methods for the identification and estimation of causal parameters with a clear economic interpretation.

-I hold a Bachelor's degree in Economics from Universit√† Bocconi and a Master's degree in Economics from the London School of Economics and Political Science.
+Prior to graduate school, I worked as a Research Professional at the University of Chicago Booth School of Business and at Princeton University.
+I hold a bachelorís degree in Economics from Universit√ Bocconi and a masterís degree in Economics from the London School of Economics and Political Science.